Freshwater Wetlands Permit Program: Standards for Issuance

 Given this burden, it is clearly worthwhile to avoid regulated and incompatible activities in or near wetlands.

 If you must pursue a permit application, supplying with your initial submittal, all the documentation described in the web page "Application Procedures" will avoid the costs of responding to successive information requests by DEC and will reduce the total review time.

 The Freshwater Wetlands regulations assign different levels of "compatibility" for certain projects, depending on the type of project (eg: clear cutting of trees, home construction, filling, disposal of sewage) and how close to the wetland the project occurs (ie. whether you are in the wetland or in the 100 ft. area adjacent to the wetland).
 The farther away from the wetland and the less permanent the disturbance, the more likely a project is to be compatible with the functions, values and benefits of the regulated wetlands.

-Projects considered "usually compatible" are most likely to gain project approval. see regulations :scroll to section 663.5(e) "STANDARDS FOR PERMIT ISSUANCE".
+Projects considered "usually compatible" are most likely to gain project approval. see regulations (link leaves DEC's website): scroll to section 663.5(e) "STANDARDS FOR PERMIT ISSUANCE".

 Weighing Project Need Against Wetland Benefit

 Projects that are found not compatible with wetland functions, values and benefits or having more than insubstantial impacts on the wetland must meet additional weighing standards contained in the regulations, as follows: